andreipfeiffer/react-native-webview-android-file-upload/README.md

 * by __taking a new photo using the camera__
 * by __recording a video using the camera__
-* by __choosing an existing gallery image__
+* by __choosing an existing gallery file__

+What this module does:

+* takes [dahjelle's react-native-android-webview-file-image-upload][dahjelle] implementation
+* fixed some problems where you couldn't open the camera multiple times
-All I did was take [dahjelle's react-native-android-webview-file-image-upload][dahjelle] implementation, fix some problems, extract it into a separate module like [lucasferreira's react-native-webview-android][lucasferreira] and add the video recording functionality.
+* extract it into a separate module like [lucasferreira's react-native-webview-android][lucasferreira]
+* add the video recording functionality
+* add support for the `accept` attribute

 It works with React Native 0.50+, and reverts to the built-in WebView on iOS.